SFP Secondary Cluster: Glitch in Computation

 In C and C++, one may often accidentally refer to the wrong memory due to the semantics of when math operations are implicitly scaled.

-The software contains a conditional statement with multiple logical expressions in which one of the non-leading expressions may produce side effects.
-This may lead to ...
+The product contains a conditional statement with multiple logical expressions in which one of the non-leading expressions may produce side effects.
+This may lead to a...

-The software performs a calculation that can produce an integer overflow or wraparound, when the logic assumes that the resulting value will always be larger than the ...
+The product performs a calculation that can produce an integer overflow or wraparound, when the logic assumes that the resulting value will always be larger than the o...

 The product subtracts one value from another, such that the result is less than the minimum allowable integer value, which produces a value that is not equal to the co...

-The application stores a non-serializable object as an HttpSession attribute, which can hurt reliability.
+The product stores a non-serializable object as an HttpSession attribute, which can hurt reliability.

 When the J2EE container attempts to write unserializable objects to disk there is no guarantee that the process will complete successfully.

-The software does not initialize critical variables, which causes the execution environment to use unexpected values.
+The product does not initialize critical variables, which causes the execution environment to use unexpected values.

 Truncation errors occur when a primitive is cast to a primitive of a smaller size and data is lost in the conversion.